Skip to main content

 "row_store_page_size" = "16384"

-The page is the smallest unit of storage read/write operations, and page_size is the size of the row storage page.
-This means that reading one row also requires generating an IO for a page.
-The larger the value, the better the compression effect and the lower the storage space usage, but the higher the IO overhead for point queries (since one IO reads at least one page), and vice versa.
-The smaller the value, the higher the storage space, the better the point query performance.
+A page is the smallest unit for storage read and write operations, and page_size refers to the size of a row-store page.
+This means that reading a single row requires generating a page IO.
+The larger this value is, the better the compression effect and the lower the storage space usage.
+However, the IO overhead during point queries increases, resulting in lower performance (because each IO operation reads at least one page).
+Conversely, the smaller the value, the higher the storage space usage and the better the performance for point queries.
 The default value of 16KB is a balanced choice in most cases.
-If you prefer query performance, you can configure a smaller value such as 4KB or even lower.
-If you prefer storage space, you can configure a larger value such as 64KB or even higher.
+If you prioritize query performance, you can configure a smaller value, such as 4KB or even lower.
+If you prioritize storage space, you can configure a larger value, such as 64KB or even higher.

 Example

-The example below creates an 8-column table, where "key,v1,v3,v5,v7" are the 5 columns enabled for row storage.
+The example below creates an 8-column table with row storage enabled.
 To optimize for high-concurrency point query performance, the page_size is configured to 4KB.

 CREATE TABLE `tbl_point_query` (